madraven05/c3.ai_minimalists/README.md

 # ML Guided Network Science Based Vulnerability Model
+## Introduction
 The Covid-19 Pandemic has affected the whole world.
 As we slowly move towards recovering from this pandemic, we are bound to explore options that can help us effectively restore normalcy.
 <br />We use a LSTM based Time-Series prediction model which accurately predicts the future case counts.
-This in turn is used to calculate the Health, Social and Total Vulnerability of all the states of the USA.
+This in turn is used to calculate the **Health, Social and Total Vulnerability (Cummulative Health and Social Vulnerability)** of all the states of the USA.
-<br /> We also calculate travel bubbles or corridors (using the Total vulnerability calculated) that give an insight on which ones are the safest.
+<br /> We also calculate **Travel bubbles or corridors (using the Total vulnerability calculated)** that give an insight on which ones are the safest.

 ## How to run
 It is advised you use a virtual environment for running this model.